trusktr/rocket-module/README.md

         running, not its first run), detect if the package's dependencies have changed.
 If so, other packages that share the same dependencies need to be recompiled too, so that shared libraries through code splitting works.
+  - [ ] What happens if an app doesn't depend on rocket:module and has only non-local packages depending on rocket:module?
+Will rocket:module's build plugin run during app build?
+If not, how will we get it to run?
+- [ ] Test in Windows.